raja12351/Doctor-Patient-Details-APIs/README.md

 You need to use Spring Boot Framework for core functionalities along with Hibernate for carrying out database operations.
-Use Swagger to list all your APIs (optional but a very good plus point) Things to submit:
+Use Swagger to list all your APIs (optional but a very good plus point)
-The expected output is the zip form of the code, shared via a Google drive folder.
-It should also contain the postman collection that you have used to test the application i.e. created doctors, patients and suggestion API.
-Please upload the drive link in this form, you don’t need to email us.
-Ensure that the drive folder is shared.
-[Form Link: https://forms.gle/AT86trr8S6kMH7B4A]

-Timeline

-You have to submit this assignment within 3 days from the time you received the Screening Test Result mail from our side.
-You will be informed of the results within 5 working days after your submission via email.
-If you pass the selection test, you will be invited for the next and final round.

 Use Postman to hit the APIs and these are main postman links: